voostindie/sprox/README.markdown

     getClass().getResourceAsStream("/google-webmaster-central-2013-02-01.xml"));
 ```

 The astute reader will have noticed the sneaky introduction of another Sprox feature: the `@Source` annotation.
+The following section explains what it does.

 ### Overlapping method result types